tanner49/chatterpulse-ai-web/about.md

 bodyClass: page-about
 ---

 At ChatterPulse AI, we recognize that in today's fast-paced market landscape, businesses need smarter customer listening and customer intelligence solutions to stay ahead.
-Social media platforms often amplify the loudest voices, which may not accurately represent your customer base, and their content is influenced by algorithms that can introduce bias.
+Social media algoirthms often amplify the loudest voices, which may not accurately represent your customer base.
 It's time for a fresh approach to understanding your customers.

 ## Smarter Customer Listening